savnkr/AI_ML-Resources/README.md

 1. **Clone or Fork**: Get started by cloning or forking this repository.
 2. **Explore Courses**: Browse the categorized courses and click links to access materials.
 3. **Contribute**: Add new courses or improve existing entries via pull requests.
-4. **Track Progress**: Use a personal copy to mark courses as "In Progress" or "Completed" in your fork.

 ---

 ## 🙌 Contributing